-Gambia president-elect set for inauguration in Senegal
+New Gambia president inaugurated in Senegal; Jammeh refuses to step down

 Many of Jammeh’s loyalists at State House will resist, the official added.
 But Gambia’s army, estimated at well below 5,000 troops, is divided over its loyalties to Jammeh, and those not sympathetic to him will not leave until they are invited by the new government, the official said.

 The U.N.
-Security Council was set to vote Thursday on a draft resolution endorsing the West African regional force’s “all necessary measures” to remove Jammeh.
+Security Council was set to vote Thursday on a draft resolution endorsing the West African regional force’s efforts to remove Jammeh.

 Barrow won the December election, defeating Jammeh, who came to power in a coup in 1994.
 Jammeh initially conceded defeat but then changed his mind and said he would not accept the results, saying the election was marred by irregularities.